mattermost/docs/source/onboard/ad-ldap.rst

      - Next, configure AD/LDAP and then convert your System Admin account to use the AD/LDAP login method.

 2. **Configure AD/LDAP by editing ``config.json``**
-     - Edit ``config.json`` to enable AD/LDAP based on the :ref:`AD/LDAP settings documentation <configure/authentication-configuration-settings:ad ldap>`.
+     - Edit ``config.json`` to enable AD/LDAP based on the :ref:`AD/LDAP settings documentation <configure/authentication-configuration-settings:ad/ldap>`.
 When you log in to Mattermost the first user to log in with valid AD/LDAP credentials will be assigned the System Admin role.

 Configure AD/LDAP login
 --------------------------